griffithlab/rnaseq_tutorial_wiki/Logging-into-Amazon-Cloud.md

 * We have set up ~30 instances on the Amazon cloud - one for each student.
 In order to log in to your instance, you will need a security certificate.
  * You will be provided with a key file called: "CSHLRNA.pem".

-* We have set up DNS shortcuts to the Amazon nodes so that we don't have to remember long hostnames like ec2-50-19-168-121.compute-1.amazonaws.com.
-Instead, we'll use the following hostnames: cshl#.dyndns.org where # is your assigned student number (01 - 30).
+* We have set up DNS shortcuts to the Amazon nodes so that we don't have to remember long hostnames like `ec2-50-19-168-121.compute-1.amazonaws.com`.
+Instead, we'll use the following hostnames: `cshl#.dyndns.org` where # is your assigned student number (01 - 30).

+* It is very important that you use only your own student number when logging in!
+If two people log into the same Amazon machine they may have collisions as they try to write files to the same places and this will cause errors and confusion.

 * On the cloud, we're going to use the default username: "ubuntu"